How to Automate WordPress using Python

 print(updated_page)

-Delete WordPress Page or Post
+Delete WordPress Page

 # Access the ID of the created post

-delete_response = delete_content(page_id, wp_site, wp_token, content_type='posts')
+delete_response = delete_content(page_id, wp_site, wp_token, content_type='pages')

 # Print the delete response